jvrck/bb-ripper/README.md

 ## Environment Settings

-The ripper requires the following environment variables to run.
+The application requires the following environment variables to run.

 `BB_USER` The username component of the Bitbucket App Password.